backtrace-labs/backtrace-node/README.md

 how many spaces they should be indented to correctly display the source code.
 Therefore the error report can override this number to specify how many spaces a hard tab should be represented by when viewing source code.

+#### `sampling`

+Now, Backtrace-node supports sampling attribute.
+By using this argument, you can prevent sending reports to the server.
+You can define sampling value in the BacktraceClientOptions.Sampling option which accepts values from 0 to 1, where 1 means sampling algorithm will skill all reports.
+If you want to know when Backtrace-node skips a report, please check BacktraceResult object, or use 'sampling-hit' event.

+#### `rateLimit`

+Backtrace-node supports client rate limiting!
+You can define how many reports per one minute you want to send to Backtrace by adding the additional option to the BacktraceClientOptions object.
+Now, when you reach the defined limit, the client will skip the current report.
+You can still learn which report won’t be available on the server by using event-emitter and ‘rate-limit’ events or by checking BacktraceResult – object that will return the reportSync/reportAsync method.

+### bt.getBacktraceClient()

+Returns a new `BacktraceClient` instance that you can use to send data to Backtrace.
+You can create new `BacktraceClient` manually and then replace existing default `BacktraceClient` with yours by using `use` method.

 ### bt.report([error], [attributes], [callback])